PaulVincent707/arc329/README.md

 If this is your first time using PyWren then accepting the defaults should be fine.
 What is your default aws region? [us-west-2]:
 Location for config file:  [~/.pywren_config]:
 PyWren requires an s3 bucket to store intermediate data.
-What s3 bucket would you like to use? [jonas-pywren-604]:
+What s3 bucket would you like to use? [random name]:
 Bucket does not currently exist, would you like to create it?
 [Y/n]: Y PyWren prefixes every object it puts in S3 with a particular prefix.
 PyWren s3 prefix:  [pywren.jobs]: